 Many luxury hotels do a great job of making their guests feel welcome.
-Some guests find that feeling in the friendly staff, others in the scent of fresh flowers in the common areas and others in the quality of the amenities.
-There is however nothing more wonderful than feeling welcome in someone’s home.
-One place I definitely feel welcome is when I visit my brother Jean Paul and his wife Marianna.
+Some guests find that feeling in the friendly staff, others in the scent of fresh flowers in the common areas, and others in the quality of the amenities.
+However, nothing is more wonderful than feeling welcome in someone’s home.
+I strive to make guests’ experiences in our home special.

-From the minute you walk over the threshold of their Southern California home, you get the feeling that they are very excited to have you as a guest.
-From fresh flowers in nearly every room to the huge bowl of fruit just waiting to be plucked and enjoyed to the never-ending cheese and olive platters and delicious wines, the care and preparation for your arrival is evident.
+From the minute you walk over the threshold of someone’s home, you should feel that they are very excited to have you as a guest.
+The care and preparation for your arrival should be evident, from fresh flowers in nearly every room to the enormous bowl of fruit just waiting to be plucked and enjoyed to the never-ending cheese, olive platters, and delicious wines.
 And that’s just in the public rooms.

-“The first few minutes when someone comes into your home set the tone for the whole weekend,” Marianna says. and having lots of munchies out and at the ready signals to guests that they can be casual and make themselves at home.
-“We want our guests to know they can let their hair down for the weekend.”
+“The first few minutes when someone comes into your home set the tone for the weekend.”
+Having lots of munchies out and at the ready signals to guests that they can be casual and make themselves at home.
+“We want our guests to know they can let their hair down for the weekend.

-Of course I feel so welcome that moving in has crossed my mind!
+Of course, you might feel so welcome that moving in will cross your mind!

 Men love “beauty” items too.
-Look for an old-fashioned shaving kit with a brush and unusual razor or specialty toothpaste and a fancy toothbrush.
+Look for an old-fashioned shaving kit with a brush, unusual razor, specialty toothpaste, and a fancy toothbrush.

 Pajamas and cozy slippers during colder months are always a hit.

 If you know your guest’s tastes and special interests, new CDs and books are always appropriate.
-Or simply sharing your favorites can be a nice way to introduce them to something new.
+Sharing your favorites can be an excellent way to introduce them to something new.

-When it comes to food, it’s nice not to mention easier on you to plan meals and snacks ahead so that they can easily be pulled out and served after a day out sightseeing.
-“If you are staying in to share a special meal together try to keep the recipes simple but delicious so that the emphasis is on your time together at the table not over the stove.
+Regarding food, it’s nice, not to mention easier on you, to plan meals and snacks so that they can easily be pulled out and served after a day out sightseeing.
+“If you are staying in to share a special meal, try to keep the recipes delicious but straightforward so that the emphasis is on your time together at the table, not over the stove.

-Share recent discoveries with your guests… It doesn’t have to be anything major: Even introducing them to something as simple as your favorite new ice cream will create fun moments and memories.
+Share recent discoveries with your guests.
+It doesn’t have to be anything significant: Even introducing them to something as simple as your favorite new ice cream will create fun moments and memories.